andrew-johnson-4/PunCalculus/README.md

 ## Notes

+_Concrete_ types are never ambiguous, they get collapsed into at most a plural type.
+For this reason, the Cannot Determine Color rule fails when it is incapable of determining the concrete type.
+I am not really sure how to represent this situation in traditional type theory, so the syntax is fairly arbitrary right now.

 For simplicity, all bindings are modelled as morphisms.
 An "object" A can be modelled as a simple morphism 1 -> A.
 Similarly ¬A is shorthand for 0 -> A.